nicholasrokosz/nicholasrokosz/README.md

 I'm a software developer currently seeking work

-Right now I'm most focused on mastering JavaScript & React
+Right now I'm working as a bootcamp TA and studying TypeScript and algorithms/data structures.

 Check out some of my past projects at [portfolio.nickrokosz.com](https://portfolio.nickrokosz.com/)